makeitlegit/ProperName/bestpractices.md

 ## 2. Have a human verify names flagged by community guidelines

 The best content moderation, including names, is a combination of system design and human oversight.

+Names that get flagged for violation should go through secondary (human) validation that involves direct outreach to these users *before* getting rejected or banned.
+Ideally those users will not be blocked from using the product/service in the meantime with some mild obfuscation of their name (initials for the questionable parts, or an innnocuous system-generated placeholder name).
+It's also a good idea to have a setting or an "allow" list once their name clears human validation so that any further flagging won't sideline their use of the produt/service (a potential vector for abuse).

 There are two types of names that frequently get flagged as fake when automating content guidelines.
-These should go through secondary (human) validation before getting banned:

 - Names that look like banned words (like "Candace Poon" or "Cara Dick" - also known as the [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem))
 - Names that sound like banned words (like "[Phuc Dat Bich](https://www.independent.co.uk/news/world/australasia/man-called-phuc-dat-bich-posts-passport-to-facebook-to-prove-his-name-is-real-a6741586.html)")
 - Names that are shared with celebrities (like "Michael Jackson")